evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450_4MATIC/_index.md

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/mercedes/eqs/eqs_450_4matic/screens_1_st.jpg" title="Mercedes-EQ EQS 450 4MATIC" width="3000" height="1875"  >}}

+### Steering Wheel

+The Mercedes-EQ EQS 450 4MATIC is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 This model has an optional voice control system.
 The voice control lets you control some functionality through voice commands.